Texas Legislature close to adding new restrictions to voting process - KION546

 Texas Legislature close to adding new restrictions to voting process

-Texas Republican lawmakers moved closer Saturday to imposing a slew of new restrictions on voting, as key House and Senate members struck a deal on legislation that would make mail-in voting more difficult and prohibit the after-hours and drive-through options that voting rights advocates said helped Black and Latino voters in the Houston area cast their ballots in the 2020 election.
+Texas Republican lawmakers moved closer Sunday to imposing a slew of new restrictions on voting, as state Senate members voted along party lines to adopt legislation that would make mail-in voting more difficult and prohibit the after-hours and drive-through options that voting rights advocates said helped Black and Latino voters in the Houston area cast their ballots in the 2020 election.

+After nearly eight hours of debate, the lawmakers adopted the conference committee report for Senate Bill 7.
+The vote took place minutes after 6:00 a.m.
+CT.

 The measure moves Texas closer to joining Florida, Georgia and other states that have seized on former President Donald Trump’s lies about widespread voter fraud and enacted new laws that make voting harder for some of their states’ residents.